regularcoder/regularcoder/reading.md

 2. Faerie Tale by Raymond Feist (2.5/5) on [01-16-2016]
 > The sexual imagery in the book was often disturbing and some of the characters were unrealistic - Gabbie for instance is a stunningly beautiful millionaire heiress who has a good head on her shoulders.

+3. A Moveable Feast by Ernest Hemingway (4.5/5) on [01-18-2016]
+> This is a light and enjoyable memoir of Hemingway's time in Paris.
+Mixed in with a glimpse into his writing life are vignettes of his friends and acquaintences.
+What a group they were - James Joyce, F. Scott Fitzgerald, Pablo Picasso..